$200 a month, 40 years, and the magic of compounding.

 Lump sum, constant return, no taxes or fees.
 The same math drives compound interest everywhere — but framed per-dollar, the cost of delay is harder to ignore.

-With a 40-year horizon and a 7% return, roughly 80% of your final balance is growth — only about 20% is what you actually contributed.
+With a 40-year horizon and a 7% return, roughly 80% of your final balance is what your money earned — only about 20% is the paycheck dollars you actually put in.
 Time is the biggest lever you have, and unlike income or returns, it doesn't require a raise or a bull market.
 It just requires starting.

 Compound interest means your earnings start earning earnings of their own.
 It looks underwhelming for the first decade, then accelerates.